Zenduty/docs/docs/SignalFX.md

 ![](/img/Integrations/SignalFX/1.png)

 6. Click on "Webhook" and then click on the "New Integration" button.
-Paste the webhooks url you copied earlier
+Paste the webhooks url you copied earlier.

 ![](/img/Integrations/SignalFX/2.png)